Last Updated on January 21, 2021 by

 Total Lunar Eclipse

-Total Lunar Eclipse is also called as blood moon because of its red color, but the blood moon term is not scientifically defined.
-Total Lunar eclipse is caused when the Earth blocks the sunlight ultimately to reach the Moon.
+A total Lunar Eclipse is also called a blood moon because of its red color, but the blood moon term is not scientifically defined.
+A total Lunar eclipse is caused when the Earth blocks the sunlight ultimately reaching the Moon.
 A lunar eclipse is safe to view without any required eye protection.

 Solar Eclipse

-Solar Eclipse occurs when all the three planets, Earth, Moon, and the Sun, are in a line, and Moon is in between the other two.
-Moon caste shadow that blocks some of the Sun’s light to reach the surface of the Earth.
-It is the same as a cloud or tree blocks sunlight coming to you.
+Solar Eclipse occurs when all three planets, Earth, Moon, and the Sun, are in a line, and the Moon is in between the other two.
+Moon caste shadow that blocks some of the Sun’s light from reaching the surface of the Earth.
+It is the same as a cloud or tree blocking the sunlight coming to you.
 It is the reflected light that is dangerous to the eyes when someone looks at the Sun directly.

 Total Solar Eclipse